albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 <h1>Hello World Alberto!</h1>
 ```

-Now let's do a simple *Hello Name* by catching the URL path, use it as a
+Now let's do a simple *Hello Name* by catching the path URL, use it as a
-"parameter" and print its value in the template.
+"parameter" and print its value inside the template.

 Using the same `index.html.erb` as before we are going to read the request path
-using `Rack::Request` and append the name of that path in the template as it was
+with some `Rack::Request` help and append the name of that path in the template
-the name of the person.
+as it was the name of the person.
 You can read more about Rack::Request
 [here][rack-request].

 ```ruby